landesbergn/rhymer/README.md

 ### Overview

-The goal of rhymer is to get rhyming and other related words through the [Datamuse API](http://www.datamuse.com/api/).
+The goal of `rhymer` is to get rhyming and other related words through the [Datamuse API](http://www.datamuse.com/api/).
 This package includes basic functions to get rhymes and other similar words based on meaning, spelling, or sound.
-Some functions return a 'score', which can be used to rank results, but otherwise has no interpretable meaning.

 Installation
 ------------